The Best Resources for Asian and Pacific Islander Entrepreneurs

 The week-long summit provides learning opportunities for NMSDC members.
 Minority business leaders and national executives offer educational support, intensive training, and entrepreneurial success awards.

-The AAPI population growth rate from 2010-2017 totaled 25.7%, an increase of 4.6 million people, which in turn has led to AAPI entrepreneurial growth.
+The AAPI population measured 18.9 million in 2019, according to the Census Bureau population estimate.
+According to that estimate, Asian-Americans make up 5.7% of the population.
+This has led to AAPI entrepreneurial growth.
 Resources for AAPI entrepreneurs provide critical development and sustainability support.
 Networking, sharing resources, and advancing business skills continue to provide valuable growth opportunities for AAPI entrepreneurs.

 Angelique works to support and repair the people's connections to themselves and to their families, communities, and cultural practices.
 She builds intergenerationally, with a commitment to transformative justice and to questioning and depolarizing the beliefs and practices that can lead to isolation and feelings of powerlessness.
 She also commits to co-creating or reclaiming ways of promoting resilience and healing from historical and social harms.